mozilla-l10n/documentation/src/localization/making_string_changes.md

 * String IDs (and not their values) are used to identify strings throughout the entire localization toolchain.
 * Translations stored in Version Control Systems (i.e. GitHub) are treated as the **source of truth**.

+Changing the message ID will result in the updated string being treated as a brand new string and reported as missing translations in all tools.
+This forces retranslation, requiring localizers to update translations to include the changes introduced in the source string.

-Changing the message ID will invalidate existing translations, the new message will be reported as missing (new) in all tools, and localizers will have to retranslate it.
-This is the only reliable method to ensure that localizers update existing localizations, and run-time stops using obsolete translations.
+All instances where that message identifier is used must be updated in the source code as well, including localization comments.
+This is the only reliable method to ensure that localizers update existing localizations, and to run-time stop using obsolete translations.

 ### Generic localized product